lyquyen551999/11401_CS203A/Lessons/Hashing/README.md

-# Module 05: Hash Table - The Magic Map
+# Hash Table - The Magic Map

 ## 1. The Concept: Valet Parking
 Imagine a massive parking lot.